ZFCrow/AirportBiometricsSystem/README.md

 Press "5" for "Look a bit higher."

+Press "6" for "Remove your cap."

+Press "7" for "Remove your glasses."

 For face scan results:

 Press "1" for Success (Green Glow).

 Press "2" for Failure (Red Glow).

-Press "6" to mark Success and Redirect.
+Press "8" to mark Success and Redirect.

-Press "7" to mark Failure and Redirect to Finger Scanning.
+Press "9" to mark Failure and Redirect to Finger Scanning.

 ## 4. Finger Scanning Page (if redirected)